sureshkannan19/apache-spark-with-java/README.md

 * YARN (Yet Another Resource Manager): YARN as the cluster manager, allocates resources (CPU, memory) to each nodes.

 # Spark:
-* Spark is a big data processing framework works in distributed environment, and its API provides a robust way to handle large-scale data efficiently.
+* Spark is a big data processing framework works in distributed environment like Hadoop's MapReduce, and its API provides a robust way to handle large-scale data efficiently.
 * It's built on Scala Programming language.